Neodesha, Oklahoma

 Neodesha is an unincorporated community in Wagoner County, Oklahoma, United States.
 It was founded by C. R. White, a former resident of Neodesha, Kansas.
 The name is derived from the Osage Indian word, Ni-o-sho-de, and is translated as The-Water-Is-Smoky-With-Mud.

 Geography

+Neodesha is south of Chouteau and north of Wagoner off U.S. Route 69, located west on Hall Ranch Road.
 Neodesha is located at latitude 36.046 and longitude -95.434.
 Its elevation is 610 feet.